We know many of the businesses that use TxtSquad are restaurants that sell and service their customers through text messaging.

 As a restaurant using TxtSquad, you should think about what tags may be relevant to record about your customers.

-For example, you may want to tag a customer with their dietary restrictions – such as a tag for “gluten-free”, so that you know not to send them the latest customer offers which only includes gluten menu items.
+For example, you may want to tag a customer with their dietary restrictions – such as a tag for “gluten-free”, so that you know not to send them the latest customer offers that only include gluten menu items.

 In the alternative, you may want to tag all of your vegetarian customers as “vegetarian” in the application, allowing you to filter your customers based on the tag and send out specialized text messages marketing your new vegetarian menu.